w3c/wpsig/3ds-reqs.md

 ![3DS flows](3ds-flows.png)

-* Start: Cardholder—The Cardholder initiates the transaction using a browser on a Consumer Device using a website operated by the 3DS Requestor.
+* **Start**: Cardholder—The Cardholder initiates the transaction using a browser on a Consumer Device using a website operated by the 3DS Requestor.
-* 1.1 3DS Requestor and 3DS Server—The 3DS Requestor communicates with the 3DS Server.
+* **1.1**: 3DS Requestor and 3DS Server—The 3DS Requestor communicates with the 3DS Server.
 The 3DS Server determines the ACS and DS Protocol Version(s) and, if present obtains the 3DS Method URL for the requested card range and returns the information to the 3DS Requestor.
 The ACS and DS Protocol Version(s) and 3DS Method URL data were previously received by the 3DS Server via a PRes message.
-* 1.2 3DS Method on the 3DS Requestor checkout page—The 3DS Requestor checkout page loads the 3DS Method URL, if present, which allows the ACS to obtain additional browser information for risk-based decisioning.
+* **1.2**: 3DS Method on the 3DS Requestor checkout page—The 3DS Requestor checkout page loads the 3DS Method URL, if present, which allows the ACS to obtain additional browser information for risk-based decisioning.
-* 1.3 3DS Requestor and 3DS Server—The 3DS Requestor provides the necessary 3-D Secure information for the transaction to the 3DS Server.
+* **1.3**: 3DS Requestor and 3DS Server—The 3DS Requestor provides the necessary 3-D Secure information for the transaction to the 3DS Server.
-* 4. 3DS Server and 3DS Requestor—The 3DS Server communicates the result of the ARes message to the 3DS Requestor and completes the transaction.
+* **4**: 3DS Server and 3DS Requestor—The 3DS Server communicates the result of the ARes message to the 3DS Requestor and completes the transaction.
 The 3DS Integrator determines how the interaction between these components is implemented.

 ## The Question

-Is this the same device, the user has been associated with?
+Is this the same device the user has been associated with?

 ### The Answer (Devices supporting SDKs)